artsy/hokusai/docs/Configuration_Options.md

         containers:
             envFrom:
                 - configMapRef:
-                    name: {{ project-name }}
+                    name: {{ project_name }}
 ```

-This instructs Kubernetes to use the `ConfigMap` object named `{project-name}` as a key-value mapping of environment variables to set in the container runtime environment.  `hokusai [staging|production] env` commands are designed to manage this environment.
+This instructs Kubernetes to use the `ConfigMap` object named `{project-name}-environment` as a key-value mapping of environment variables to set in the container runtime environment.  `hokusai [staging|production] env` commands are designed to manage this environment.

 Note: When changing the project environment (i.e. after running `hokusai [staging|production] env set FOO=bar`) you need to run `hokusai [staging|production] deployment refresh` to re-create the project deployment's containers as Kubernetes will not propogate the new environment variables automatically.